What is the most popular movie in America 2023?

 A: The film is helmed Ava Thompson, an acclaimed director known for her visually stunning and thought-provoking films.

-With its captivating storyline, stellar cast, and the promise of groundbreaking visuals, “The Chronicles of Elysium” is poised to become the most popular movie in America in 2023.
+With its captivating storyline, stellar cast, and the visionary direction of Ava Thompson, “The Chronicles of Elysium” is poised to become the most popular movie in America in 2023.
 As the countdown to its release continues, fans and moviegoers alike eagerly await the opportunity to immerse themselves in this cinematic masterpiece.